Autodesk-AutoCAD/AutoLispExt/DevREADME.md

 2. Within a file, type definitions should come first.

 ### Comments
-1. ==Use JSDoc-style comments for functions, interfaces, enums, and classes.==
+1. Use JSDoc-style comments for functions, interfaces, enums, and classes.
-2. ==Limited to using an informal description and @type/@param/@return when applicable==
+2. Limited to using an informal description and @type/@param/@return when applicable

 ### General
 1. Use arrow functions over anonymous function expressions.
 2. Always surround loop and conditional bodies with curly braces.
 3. Open curly braces always go on the same line as whatever necessitates them.
 4. `else` goes on the same line as the closing curly brace.
-5. ==Use two (2) spaces for indentation.==
+5. Use two (2) spaces for indentation.
-6. ==The `export` keyword should be on its own line.==
+6. The `export` keyword should be on its own line.
-7. ==Function should always provide type declarations for its return and argument values==
+7. Function should always provide type declarations for its return and argument values
-8. ==Function bodies (including getters/setters) must appear on separate lines from their signature declarations regardless of their simplicity.
-Empty constructors that exist for clarity are acceptable on a single line==
+8. Function bodies (including getters/setters) must appear on separate lines from their signature declarations regardless of their simplicity.
+Empty constructors that exist for clarity are acceptable on a single line
-9. ==Use a maximum of 140 chars per lines; including leading whitespace==
+9. Use a maximum of 140 chars per lines; including leading whitespace
-10. ==Strings should always use single quotes if they do not contain interpolated values:==
+10. Strings should always use single quotes if they do not contain interpolated values:
 ```typescript
   let foo = 'bar';       // static string
   let baz = `${5 * 5}`;  // interpolated string